cuynu/vanced-patches/README.md

 ✅ Stability

-✅ Compatible with Unisoc processor devices
+✅ Compatible with device using Unisoc processors

 ✅ Actually is a specific Vanced patch (not ReVanced anymore)